ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 70 minutes.
 Now at 85% on WDB.
 Added more related to authentication to HikerBikercamp.

 **Thoughts**: Enjoying it!
 Excited to get this app up and running!

+### Day 84: May 1st, 2017

+**Today's Progress**: Coded for 92 minutes.
+Now at 86% on WDB.
+Almost there!
+Squashed a bug and refactored code.

+**Thoughts**: Anxious to finish and then apply what I learned to my own projects!